 How Does Overexertion Differ From Repetitive Motion Injuries?

-Do not confuse overexertion injuries with repetitive motion ones.
+Do not confuse overexertion injuries with repetitive motion injuries.
 The latter occurs as the result of making the same movement repeatedly over hours and weeks.
 The former happens, for example, when a worker is forced to move wrong to keep their balance or perform other job-related duties.
 One quick, wrong motion and you have an overexertion injury that may keep you from doing your job without excruciating pain.

 Filing a Workers’ Compensation Claim for Overexertion Injuries?